-Paula Ellis is vice president for strategic initiatives for the John S. and James L. Knight Foundation.
-A member of the Executive Committee, she oversees national programs and new initiatives, and is responsible for developing and gauging the impact of the foundation’s overall strategy.
-Previously, Ellis was vice president for operations at Knight Ridder, where she oversaw 15 newspapers and was a member of the Management Committee.
+Paula retired last year from her position as vice president for strategic initiatives for the John S. and James L. Knight Foundation.
+She was a member of the executive committee over national programs and new initiatives, responsible for developing and gauging the impact of the foundation’s overall strategy.
+She previously was vice president for operations at Knight Ridder, where she oversaw 15 newspapers and was a member of the Management Committee.
 Throughout her career as a news, corporate and civic leader, Ellis developed deep experience in national and community issues.
 From Washington, Ellis led Knight Ridder’s coverage of the end of the Cold War, the 1988 presidential elections and the Iran Contra Investigation.
-Later, as publisher of the The Sun News in Myrtle Beach, Ellis worked with local groups to foster civic leadership while drawing new readers to the paper named a Knight Ridder top performer three times.
+Later, as publisher of the The Sun News in Myrtle Beach, Ellis worked with local groups to foster civic leadership while drawing new readers to the paper.
+She named a Knight Ridder top performer three times.
 As an innovator in the journalism field, Ellis chaired Poynter Institute’s National Advisory Board, was at the forefront of the coaching writers’ movement and helped found the National Writers Workshop.
 A Harvard Business School case study cited her work at The State in Columbia, S.C., where Ellis, then managing editor, led the transition to a digital newsroom.
 Ellis earned a bachelor’s degree in government and politics at the University of Maryland, where she was editor of the student daily.
 She graduated from Northwestern University with a master’s degree in journalism.
 She is married to Gary Galloway, a 30-year newspaper reporter, columnist and editor, now retired.
-She has four stepchildren and 12 grandchildren.